walterhiggins/ScriptCraft/contributing.md

 ... will be loaded at startup and the `greet` function will be global.
 Anyone with operator privileges can type `/js greet(self)` at the in-game command prompt to execute the function.

+## Coding Conventions

+See <https://github.com/rwaldron/idiomatic.js> for a recommended approach to writing javascript code for ScriptCraft.
+ScriptCraft is aimed at younger programmers so readability is important - moreso than cleverness.
+If submitting new code for inclusion in ScriptCraft please ensure it is documented using the guidelines below...

 ## Documentation contributions